 Non-current financial liabilities are defined as the sum of the long-term portions of convertible debentures, other obligations and lease obligations.
-On March 15, 2021, the Company amended the lease for its manufacturing and office facility resulting in an adjustment of \$1,944 to the lease obligation.
-As at December 31, 2021, convertible debentures totaling \$976 were presented as part of current liabilities given a maturity date of June 30, 2022.
+During the year ended December 31, 2022, the Debentures were repaid in full.

 Corporate Overview

 About Crescita

 Crescita (TSX: CTX and OTC US: CRRTF) is a growth-oriented, innovation-driven Canadian commercial dermatology company with in-house R&D and manufacturing capabilities.
 The Company offers a portfolio of high-quality, science-based non-prescription skincare products and early to commercial stage prescription products.
 In addition, we own multiple proprietary transdermal delivery platforms that support the development of patented formulations to facilitate the delivery of active ingredients into or through the skin.